The world has changed.

 What do you think of when you hear “hybrid workspace“?

-That phrase can have multiple meanings in today’s working world.
-The most common meaning is a mixture of in-person and remote work throughout the work week. redefining work
+That phrase can mean different things depending on the company.
+The most common version is a mix of in-person and remote work across the week. redefining work

-The flexibility of that arrangement depends entirely on the company, and flexibility is what workers are mainly looking for when exploring new opportunities.
+How flexible that arrangement is depends entirely on the company, and flexibility is the thing workers care most about when they weigh new opportunities.

 • 10% of all companies recognize the problem and are actively trying to solve the talent deficiency